hanifetx/dev1/README.md

-# Batch 15 Daily session project
+# Batch 15 Daily session project.

-We leart apex using this project.
+We learnt apex using this project.
 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.